UN: ‘Quick wins’ needed to keep climate goals within reach

 Current national pledges would leave the world 3.2 degrees Celsius (5.8 Fahrenheit) warmer by 2100 than pre-industrial times, with dramatic consequences for life on Earth, the U.N. agency said, adding that getting the world back on track to 1.5 C would require a fivefold increase in measures pledged so far.

-“Major societal and economic transformations need to take place in the next decade to make up for the inaction of the past,” it said, adding that these measures would need to include ending the use of fossil fuels in the energy, building and transport sectors.
+“The world is facing a climate emergency.
+It cannot be solved by governments alone,” said Katia Simeonova of the United Nations Framework Convention on Climate Change.
+“2020 is our last best chance to turn the tide,” she told the Geneva news conference.

-Last week, the U.N. agency published a separate report which found that countries are planning to extract more than twice the amount of fossil fuels from the ground than can be burned in 2030 if the 1.5C target is to be met.
+Last week, UNEP published a separate report which found that countries are planning to extract more than twice the amount of fossil fuels from the ground than can be burned in 2030 if the 1.5C target is to be met.

-“(What) countries are saying about supply doesn’t match up with what they’re saying about reducing emissions,” said the report’s co-author Michael Lazarus, a senior scientist at the Stockholm Environment Institute.
+“(What) countries are saying about supply doesn’t match up with what they’re saying about reducing emissions,” said report co-author Michael Lazarus, a senior scientist at the Stockholm Environment Institute.

 This includes countries like the United States which, despite announcing its withdrawal from the Paris accord, claims to be reducing emissions even as it expands oil and gas production.
 But it also holds true for countries that tout their green credentials, such as Norway, which continues to drill for oil in the North Sea.